Manecas1221212/romance/chapter_09.md

 "Complicated."
 She couldn't tell him about Jason.
 Not now.
 Not with everything else fracturing between them.

 "Sophie needs a ride home from Emma's.
-I have a studio thing tonight."
+I have a gallery thing tonight."

-"What studio thing?"
+"What gallery thing?"

 A pause.
-"Just... meeting someone who's interested in the grief series."
+"Just... meeting someone who's interested in the grief series.
+At Manuel's gallery downtown."

 Anna's chest tightened.
 She knew what "someone" meant.
 Or thought she did.
 But she couldn't accuse him.
 Not without proof.
 "What time?"